 - improved, sleeker look and feel

 - many more functions and settings including “highlights”, image cards, and tables

-The new template (based on a new version of WordPress called Gutenberg) has completed a pilot stage and been used to great effect for the campaigns:
+The new template has been used to great effect for the campaigns:

 How will this impact GCS campaigns and communicators?